DVDTSB/wobl/README.md

 backends are quite straight forward to implement. here are the included ones!

 - `crossterm` (woah terminal!): this should work pretty much everywhere: windows, linux (x11) and macos. if feature `crossterm_events` is enabled then it uses terminal events (kitty protocol), otherwise it uses `device_query` - enable it if using wayland!
+- `sdl`: for now - it just kinda works - i can definetly make more optimizations (like a texture atlas)